Fly Fishing Reports 2015

 Today's tying video shows how I like to tie a Griffith's Gnat - this fly is really hot right now !

-The pics below were send to me by Sead from Sweden.
+The pic below was send to me by Sead from Sweden.
 I met him some time ago in the fly fishing zone, and he asked my permission to kidnap some small grayling for this big fish tank in his living room back home.
-He promised me to return my precious little grayling when grown up - so how could I refuse ?
+He promised to return my precious little grayling when grown up - so how could I refuse ?

 Just imagine that - sitting with a good malt during a cold winter night in front of the tank, staring at these beautiful little creatures feeding on midge larva, and dreaming about another fly fishing trip to Glomma, next summer, up here in the North ...